Language Models Learn Universal Representations of Numbers and Here's Why You Should Care: Universality of Sinusoidal Representations of Numbers

 \subsection{Number Representations are Always Sinusoidal}

-In \autoref{sec:universal:inputs}, we presented evidence that the input embeddings of numbers in LLMs have certain properties related to how they encode numeric information, such as being sinusoidal.
-In this section, we aim to find whether such representations are also maintained and employed throughout the models.
+In \Cref{sec:universal:inputs}, we presented evidence that the input embeddings of numbers \textit{across} different LLMs are highly consistent.
+We now focus on whether the sinusoidal mechanism of representations is maintained and employed \textit{throughout} the model.

 For qualitative assessment, we visualize the PCA and its Fourier transform of internal activations of numerical tokens in \Cref{appendix:pca_fourier}.
 Besides the apparent wave-like pattern, the representations have a sparse Fourier transform, confirming the sinusoidal character.
 For quantitative analysis, we look at the model's internal representations through the lens of the sinusoidal probe proposed by \citet{kadlčík2025pretrainedlanguagemodelslearn}.
 This probe was designed to map input embeddings of LLMs into an integer, thus classifying embeddings into predefined range of numeric values.
-The sinusoidal probe is defined as:
+It is defined as: